 - Use a planner.
 My first REAL planner was used when I came back from college and began working the two jobs – one at a newspaper and one at a high end restaurant.
 I had two or three deadlines a day at the newspaper, would go home, change, and drive to my second job at night.
 I still get out that old planner and read through my crazy schedule back then.
 Today, my schedule is still quite busy, and my planner keeps me on track.
 Every time I think of a ‘to-do’, I write it down.

 - Say ‘No’.
 I’m the kind of person who feels bad saying I don’t have time for something.
 I feel guilty turning down an opportunity to ‘help’.
 But the truth is, we can’t do everything.
-We just CAN’T. I’m still learning this lesson, but I started learning it while single.
-There are times we have to rest.
-When married, your husband won’t want you running harem-scarem stressed from one thing to another, never seeing you and never seeing you ENJOY yourself.
-Mr. M can testify to this.
-Learning to say no teaches us to relax and learn what life is really about.
+We just CAN’T. Learning to say no teaches us to relax and learn what life is really about.

 5. I Learned to Embrace Conflict

 Another thing I don’t have mastered, but something I learned while single, is to embrace and handle conflict.
 Some people hate conflict, but love drama.
-These types of people claim to hate drama, but in reality they simply hate conflict – so they skirt around in the dark places, willing to talk about the problems without confronting them.
+These types of people claim to hate drama, but in reality they simply hate conflict.
 I’ve been that person.
 It’s EASY to be that person.

 And that person does not fit well in marriage.